sarah-moore/lousy-graphs/README.md

 **Build a Blog—Process (60% total)**
 Over the course of the quarter, students will be required to build a GitHub site or Substack blog—the privacy of which is up to the student, so long as it is available to the class.
 The build of this site will be phased through the quarter.
 Students are highly encouraged to read how to make these sites accessible to individuals with different abilities.

-1)	Intial site build and accessibility- 15%
+1) Initial site build and accessibility- 15%

-3) Weekly Visualization Dump- 15%
+3) Visualization Dump- 15%

-Throughout the quarter you will have some opportunities to submit a visualization blog of the week.
+Throughout the quarter you will have 3 opportunities to submit a visualization blog of the week.
 Each visualization blog will contain 3 data visualizations: 1 that you love, 1 that you hate, 1 of your own.
 Include the visualization’s context, an evaluation, and citation of each of these visualizations or the data source.
 Each blog week will focus on a specific theme, designated in the week preceding the post by the instructor.
 These themes will focus on both a current event as well as a specific element of data visualization.

 3) 3 Short Form Blogs with relevant, original data visualizations (~1,200 words)- 30%